Skip to content

 Stack watermark checker (INIT_STACKS + THREAD_ANALYZER) Periodic sampling Background thread only CONFIG_INIT_STACKS + CONFIG_THREAD_ANALYZER

-This codelab adds all three to the CarSystem application and shows how to make each one intervene with a concrete example.
+PSPLIM is fixed in silicon and has no Kconfig knob — you get it for free on the nRF5340.
+The other three are opt-in: this codelab adds them to the CarSystem application and shows how to make each one intervene with a concrete example.

 What you’ll build